chainguard-dev/tekton-demo/terraform/development/tekton/README.md

 # Terraform Tekton

-The Tekton and SPIRE implementations run in the `tekton-dev` GKE cluster in the `oci-builder-service-dev` GCP project.
+The Tekton implementations run in the `tekton-dev` GKE cluster in the  GCP project.
 The infrastructure and applications are codified in Terraform in this directory.

 Terraform deployment has been split into two phases: